-For the NoAssertions configuration, our results in Figures 2 3 show that the overhead of the assertion-checking infrastructure is negligible.
-Overall execution time increases by 2.75%, and mutator time is essentially unchanged at 1.12%.
+For the Infrastructure configuration, our results in Figures 2 and 3 show that the overhead of the assertion-checking infrastructure is very low.
+Overall execution time increases by 2.75%, and mutator time increases 1.12%, which is within the noise.
 GC time increases by 13.36%, which is reasonable considering that the collector must perform several checks on every object it encounters.